Search for answers by keyword

 Water appears colorless in small amounts, but it turns bluer as the sample size increases due to its interaction with light and other basic properties.

-Why does my tap water has a rotten egg or sulfur smell?
+Why does my tap water have a rotten egg or sulfur smell?

 Odors like rotten eggs or sulfur suggest bacteria in your drain or water heater.
 Use bleach to clear the drain.
 Let the cold water run.
 Bring a cup of cold water from the sink where you noticed the odor to another room to smell it.
 If the smell persists, check the water heater.
 Most manufacturers recommend annual water heater cleansing.
 Consult your manufacturer's instructions.